*DISCLOSURE - This post may contain affiliate links however, I will never recommend anything that I do not believe in and/or use myself.

 Another big reason that I have only just started making laundry soap at home is that I am busy and don’t have the time or desire to be a mad scientist mixing several ingredients together to finally end up with laundry soap at the end.
 Having a recipe that I can follow with minimal ingredients and that makes my life easier while also saving money was just the perfect solution for my problem.

-When I finally came across this recipe on Pinterest, I was so very excited to be able to make my own laundry soap with only 5 simple ingredients.
+When I finally came across a recipe on Pinterest, I was so very excited to be able to make my own laundry soap with only 5 simple ingredients.

 Now, of course, your first question about this laundry soap will probably be the same as mine was before using it.
 Does homemade laundry soap get your clothes as clean as the store bought laundry detergents?